 Develop and compile reports.
 May assist with preparation of presentations.

 Assist in defining and documenting standard office policies and processes for AI-X Foundry.

 Other duties and projects as assigned.

 Special Knowledge, Skills, & Abilities

-Ability to work independently and collaboratively as a part of a team; to take initiative and be flexible.
+Demonstrate ability to work independently and as part of a team.

-Ability to work in a fast-paced, collaborative environment while staying flexible to changing priorities.
+Ability to work in a dynamic, fast-paced environment and respond quickly to changing priorities.